Skip to main content

 • Developmental disabilities policy-based advocacy leadership development training programs involve high cost, outcomes tracking challenges, and barriers to long-term participant follow-up.

-• There are no policy-based advocacy leadership development training programs where people with intellectual and other developmental disabilities (I/DD), parents, professionals and other stakeholders train together.
+• Until October 2023 there were no policy-based advocacy leadership development training programs where people with intellectual and other developmental disabilities (I/DD), parents, professionals and other stakeholders train together.

-• Individuals with I/DD are rarely training facilitators or coordinators for policy-based advocacy leadership training initiatives geared towards individuals with I/DD and their families; and nearly never facilitators and coordinators if the leadership training program is geared toward professionals.
+• Also, until October 2023, individuals with I/DD were rarely training facilitators or coordinators for policy-based advocacy leadership training initiatives geared towards individuals with I/DD and their families; and nearly never facilitators and coordinators if the leadership training program is geared toward professionals.

 Initiative Goals

-Graduates of the ALP-NC leadership development training will gain the skills necessary to effectively advocate for their self and others (e.g., speak to policy and other decision-makers, give testimony, etc.) at local state and federal levels to promote systems change.
+Graduates of the ALP-NC leadership development training gain the skills necessary to effectively advocate for themselves and others (e.g., speaking to policy and other decision-makers, give testimony) at local state and federal levels to promote systems change.
 CenterED Resources will:

-• By December 31, 2025, implement two Leader cohorts with the goal of graduating 30 new Leaders with at least 50% identifying as IDD.
+• By December 31, 2026, implement two additional Leader cohorts with the goal of graduating 30 new Leaders with at least 50% identifying as a person with IDD.

-• Ensure training approach and content that aligns with ALP-NC's values, methodologies, and mission, specifically addressing the needs of people with I/DD and their family members.
+• Implement training approach and content that aligns with ALP-NC's values, methodologies, and mission, specifically addressing the needs of people with I/DD and their family members.

 • Integrate practical examples and relevant case studies to enhance the training's applicability and effectiveness.